snhobbs/BOMTools/README.md

 Have a master BOM type that then is processed to produce the other necessary types.
 This can be created from a data base and then altered.

 ## BOM Types
+- Big Bad BOM:
+  - Contains all parts that we have.
+  - This is currently generated from a database
 - Master BOM:
-  - Line number, ref des, internal part number, manufacturer, manufacturers part number, supplier, supplier part number, description
+  - Line number, ref des, internal part number, manufacturer, manufacturers part number, sub assembly
 - Ordering/Budget BOM: Ordered by part type.
   - Line Number, Internal Part Number, Manufacturer, Manufacturers Number, Ref Des List, Quantity, Supplier, Supplier Part Number, Price
 - Supplier BOM: